google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

       // Do something more than just pausing current audio...
     });

-Note: As the browser may consider the web app is not be playing when media files are seeking or loading, you can override this behaviour by setting `navigator.mediaSession.playbackState` to `"playing"` or `"paused"`.
-This comes handy when you want to make sure your web app UI stays in sync with the media notification controls.
+Note: The browser may consider that the web app is not playing media when files are seeking or loading.
+You can override this behaviour by setting `navigator.mediaSession.playbackState` to `"playing"` or `"paused"`.
+This comes in handy when you want to make sure your web app UI stays in sync with the media notification controls.

 ## Notifications everywhere